IMED3111 Integrated Medical Systems 1

 - Details for undergraduate courses

-- Level 3 core unit in the Medicine specialisation in the Integrated Medical Sciences and Clinical Practice major sequence
+- Level 3 core unit in the Integrated Medical Sciences and Clinical Practice major sequence

 - In this unit, science, clinical and professional content will be presented longitudinally, built around the core clinical conditions and presentations.